 The Opportunity to Expand School Health Services and Increase School Funding

 Illinois has an opportunity — and responsibility — to update its state Medicaid plan to expand physical, mental and behavioral school-based health services.
 Doing so would improve healthcare access for K-12 students and allow school districts to secure sustainable funding.
+Read the latest news in the Healthy Student SPA: FAQ.

 In 2014, the Centers for Medicare & Medicaid Services (CMS) issued a letter to state Medicaid directors announcing that school districts could seek reimbursement for all eligible health services delivered to all students covered by Medicaid.
 This was a significant shift.
 Previously, reimbursement was allowed only for specific health services delivered under a student’s Individualized Education Plan (IEP), and in other limited situations.